calvin-okumu/ims/docs/README.md

 ## Overview

 This is a Next.js-based Banking Access Control System that integrates with the ZKTECO BioCVSecurity API to manage private banking customers and their spouses' access to specific areas.
-Accounts are stored in SQLite, with automatic access revocation on status changes.
+The system uses PIN-based account numbers as unique identifiers, with automatic spouse account generation and access level management.

 ## Features

-- Register banking accounts with principal and spouse details
+- **PIN-Based Registration**: Account numbers serve as unique PINs for ZK API integration
-- Automatic fingerprint and card registration for both
+- **Couple Registration**: Principal and spouse registration with automatic relationship tracking
-- Assign "VIP Lounge" access level with door controls
+- **Biometric Integration**: Real-time fingerprint template upload and retrieval via ZK API
-- Status-based access management (active/inactive)
+- **Access Level Management**: Automatic assignment and cascade removal for linked accounts
-- Fetch and display personnel and accounts
+- **Branch Management**: Hierarchical department/branch structure with creation capabilities
-- RESTful API integration with error handling and loading states
+- **Real-time API Integration**: Direct integration with ZKTECO BioCVSecurity API endpoints
-- Responsive UI built with Tailwind CSS and TypeScript
+- **Responsive UI**: Modern dark theme interface built with Tailwind CSS and TypeScript

 ## Tech Stack